Jamie Dimon, JP Morgan Chase CEO, Considered Run For President

 Dimon has mostly donated to Democrats, although he said in a 2012 Politico interview that he was “barely a Democrat,” and was critical of what he called the party’s “anti-business behavior.”

 The executive recently released a shareholders letter, per CNBC, that dealt with several issues of concern to him, including wage stagnation, income inequality, and the decline of institutions.
 The letter was seen by some as a hint that Dimon was laying the groundwork for a presidential campaign launch.
-It was part of efforts the company has put forward for job training and other programs geared towards reducing inequality.
+It was part of efforts the company has put forward for job training and other programs geared toward reducing inequality.

 “No one can claim that the promise of equal opportunity is being offered to all Americans through our education systems, nor are those who have run afoul of our justice system getting the second chance that many of them deserve,” Dimon wrote in the letter.